Caveat Emptor: Buyer (parent, teacher or school) Beware!

 Son of Brain Gym: Dancing to Nursery Rhymes Boosts A-Levels or something

-*There is no mention of this programme on the EEF’s page of completed research projects.
+*Curiously, there is no mention of this programme on the EEF’s page of completed research projects despite the BBC and TES saying that the programme had received funding.

 www.inpp.org.uk/